 The Group rationale is borne from a shared mission vision and values and seeks to optimise governance alignment through a Group Strategy and provide efficiencies across the organisations.
-The Group ethos is founded upon high-quality teaching and learning, the development of curriculum models fitting each school and cohort and a core and bespoke school improvement strategy which focuses on our shared strength.
+Built on charitable principles and a co-incidence of interest, the Group ethos is founded upon high-quality teaching and learning, the development of curriculum models fitting each school and cohort and a core and bespoke school improvement strategy which focuses on our shared strength.